On October 17th, 1980, Judy Lynn Ford was struck and killed by a truck while crossing Prince Philip Parkway.

 The incident resulted in an occupation by the students that lasted for nearly a week.

-According to Peter Jackson who was Editor of the student newspaper the Muse, “students began crossing back and forth in an uninterrupted line.”
+According to Peter Jackson who worked with student newspaper the Muse, “students began crossing back and forth in an uninterrupted line.”

 The police arrested students for refusing to move off the road, but as the number of students grew, police ceased arrests and instead diverted traffic at the nearby intersections.